Technical SEO

 It’s easy to make mistakes with canonicalization, so it pays to regularly audit your website for issues related to canonical tags and fix them ASAP.

-Site Audit crawls your website for over 100 SEO issues, including those related to canonical tags.
+You can do this with Ahrefs’ Site Audit, which you can use for free with verified websites with an Ahrefs Webmaster Tools (AWT) account.
+It crawls your website for over 170 SEO issues, including those related to canonical tags.

-Here are the twelve canonical-tag-related issues Site Audit may find, and how to fix them:
+Here are the 14 canonical issues Site Audit may find, and how to fix them:

 1. Canonical points to 4XX

-This warning triggers when one or more pages are canonicalized to a 4XX URL.
+One or more pages are canonicalized to a dead (4XX) URL.

 Why it’s an issue